HVAC Air Balancing Procedures for Texas

 Pre-Balancing System Evaluation

-1. Equipment detective work: I verify every nameplate rating, fan capacity, and operating characteristic.
-You’d be amazed how many “3-ton” systems are actually 2.5 tons.
+Equipment verification: I check every nameplate, fan capacity, and operating spec.
+You’d be surprised how many systems are labeled wrong.
+I had a “3-ton” system last month that was actually a 2.5 ton.

 Step-by-Step Air Balancing Procedures